neverinfamous/sqlite-mcp-server/README.md

 ## Using Full-Text Search

-The Lite MCP Server provides powerful full-text search capabilities through its integrated FTS5 extension.
-This allows for efficient and accurate searching across all documentation and database content.
+The SQLite MCP Server provides powerful full-text search capabilities through its integrated FTS5 extension.
+This allows for efficient and accurate searching across all database content.

 ### Search Examples